 Ctrl + Alt+ Del is not just the combination of computer keys to quit a non-responding program.
-This is the inspiration behind the name of University at Albany’s WCDB fm radio DJ Laura Buskey’s show.
+This is the inspiration behind the name of University at Albany’s WCDB fm radio DJ Laura Buskey’s evening show.

 Buskey is a 20-year-old UAlbany sophomore from – air quotes – Plattsburgh, NY.
 “I’m from such a small town that Plattsburgh is like the closest thing anybody would be able to identify me by,” she said.
 She’s actually from a town called West Chazy, where she graduated with a class of 58 people.

-“See that’s funny, that’s one of the reasons why I chose a big school like this,” Buskey laughed.
+“That’s one of the reasons why I chose a big school like this,” Buskey laughed.
 In seventh grade, Buskey’s class went on a tour of the UAlbany campus: “Little me who hasn’t been to New York City…seeing the towers for the dorms I was like ‘these are skyscrapers!’”

 UAlbany kept a special place in her heart since that trip, and she said “I’m a firm believer in following your instinct, if I had that feeling after visiting for a day in seventh grade I was like maybe I’ll like it here.”
-Buskey applied to a few other schools, but knew in her heart Albany was her place.

 Buskey has been a DJ for WCDB for about a year and a half, and although the atmosphere of the school clicked with her immediately, her experience with the radio station wasn’t quite the same.